-A Powerful Verse When You’re Overwhelmed
+A SHORT but POWERFUL Verse When You’re Overwhelmed

 What’s your favorite verse?
 The one you go to when your insides scream, “Father, help me handle this!”?